Echoshard/Gemini_Discordbot/README.md

 - PyMuPDF (PDF reading)
 - requests
 - beautifulsoup4 (scraping)
+- audioop-lts (only when you are using python 3.13 or newer)

   Recently updated to use Google Flash 1.5 you may need to update your python package